 Walkability is more than sidewalks.
-It is also about how easy and comfortable it is to cross streets and intersections.
+It is also about how easy and comfortable it is to cross streets and This network includes: 65 miles separated bicycle facilities 94 miles marked on-road bicycle facilities 120 miles bicycle friendly streets intersections.
 During maintenance or in new projects, the MPO has worked to improve pedestrian crossings in a number of ways:

-adding high-visibility markings at crosswalks

-placing crossings more frequently

-ensuring ADA-compliant signals and curb ramps

-installing lead pedestrian

-interval signal timing (LPIS)

-including countdown signals and audible signals

-constructing innovative intersection designs
+adding high-visibility markings at crosswalks placing crossings more frequently ensuring ADA-compliant signals and curb ramps installing lead pedestrian interval signal timing (LPIS) including countdown signals and audible signals constructing innovative intersection designs